nbarikipoulos/poppy-robot-cli/README.md

 This tool is delivered as:
 - A npm module that requires node.js and could be installed whatever the os (macOS, windows or linux-like OS),
-- **For windows users only**, a windows installer that does not require node.js preinstalled.
+- A standalone executable that does not require node.js pre-installed:
+  - Delivered as a Windows installer for Windows OS,
+  - To build (using node.js) for macOS and Linux.

 ### Using node.js/npm